Mopanvd/dms1_blog/posts/Assessment-1.md

 This short two minute video encompasses two of my passions, walking and climbing.
 I like to see beautiful scenery, especially after physical exertion, when I am most tired, I can see the scenery that makes me feel comfortable physically and mentally.
 Therefore, I used the video I recorded before to make this self-portrait.
 The music in the video is free and copyright-free music I found in the Youtube music library.
 And after my debugging, it has as many card points as possible.

+## sonic elements

+Matenalisation
+• Emotion
+• Attention
+• Sounds ears and amotion
+Materialization is the use of sound to tell the audience about the material reality of objects behind the screen.
+The choice to include sound effects over dialogue may be due to the action and animated nature of the show.
+Sound effects can indicate the material reality of the animated subject.
+For example, the sounds of fists and other objects hitting our characters give us a sense of the weight and impact of the objects and the damage each hit causes to our characters.
+Without these sounds, the movements would seem more cartoonish and the animated characters would appear disembodied or invincible.
+The sounds of bells and wind are what best reflect this aspect in my videos.